-We have already agreed and signed a supervision agreement through the organisation you work for.
+We have already agreed and signed a supervision agreement through the organisation.
 This gives details such as how often we will meet and what the purpose of supervision is.
 Before we begin, do you have any questions about the supervision agreement?